|

 Three commands at the beginning of verse 9, "Be miserable, mourn and

 weep."
 "Be miserable" means that, feel wretched, feel miserable.
-Why?

 Because of your shame over your sin.
 Because of the personal misery